DebuggingaHopper/ProtoPortfolio/Notes.md

+# process
+   1. creation of idea - co pleted 4/28/2024
+   2. Visual Design of application
+   3. Database / data
+   4. Creation of project

 # 4/28/2024

 Today we will be focusing on making the base idea of the project and having the necessary tools.
 First, let's look at our current hobbies: